warengonzaga/magic-commit/README.md

 You can do `magicc`, you can build anything that you desire. 🪄🔮💻

+**Magic Commit** is a simple and easy-to-use tool that helps you to automatically stage your changes by file and commit them one by one.
+All you need to do is type `magicc` and accept if you love the suggested commit message in every changed files.

 Have suggestions in mind?
 [Let me know!](https://github.com/warengonzaga/magic-commit/issues)

 > [!IMPORTANT]
 > This project is still in it's early stage so expect some bugs and issues.
 Please report any issues you encounter.
 Thank you! 🙏

+Like this project? **Leave a star**! ⭐⭐⭐⭐⭐

 ## 😎 Demo